Ihor16/nginx-conf/README.md

 ## Serving a Website
 - Update `.env` file with your information.
-- Copy your website into the `./sites/` directory.
+- Copy your website in the `./sites/` directory.
-- Copy the nginx basic template into the repo's root directory.
+- Copy the nginx basic template in the repo's root directory.
 ```bash
 cp ./configs/base/nginx.template.conf .
 ```